marvokurven/GetSet-Values/README.md

  `fpc -XX -O3 -vi getvalue.pas`
  `fpc -XX -O3 -vi setvalue.pas`
  Copy the binaries to *C:\windows\system32* or just use them as-is

+ I have added a batch-script as a makefile for Windows, but it is not tested yet so bugs can be expected.
+ Run it like so:
+ `make`
+ `make install`